-As on 31-3 (Current year)
+As on 31-3 As on 31-3

+(Current year) (Previous year)

-l.
-Claims against the bank not acknowledged
+I. Claims against the bank not acknowledged

 as debts

 II.
 Liability for partly paid investments

 III.
 Liability on account of outstanding forward

 exchange contracts

 IV.
 Guarantees given on behalf of constituents (a) In India (b) Outside India

 V. Acceptances, endorsements and other

 obligations

 VI.
 Other items for which the bank is

 contingently liable

 Total